 This is a slight reworking of an article I wrote in early February and published last month.
 The biggest thing I’ve reworked is the title.
 That original title (again, written in early Feb) was “Is the Coronavirus Coming to Get You?”
 And if you read that now and cringe, trust me, your author does too.
 It seems remarkably tone-deaf in light of what we’re facing right now, and I want to apologize for it, sincerely.
 The other major change here is I’ve cut almost the entirety intro.
 By now, most of us have already heard enough about the virus.
 So let’s skip right past all that, cut right to what we can do.

 What is this article going to be about?

 Let’s start with what this article is not going to be about.
 This article is not going to tell you how herbs and supplements can make you bulletproof to novel corona (or any virus).
 It is not going to offer guarantees.
 It is not going to provide solutions to take the place of responsible social distancing, conscientious hygiene, and self-quarantine where appropriate.

 No, COVID-19 is simply too new for us to speak with any great certainty how our favorite herbs and supplements will play out in the real world.
 Even if they play out like I hope they will – like I believe they will – not everyone is going to be taking the same herbs you are.
 So we all need to do our part to minimize potential spread.

-So we’ll talk about general practices to avoid transmission of respiratory viral infections, protocols to enhance general immune competence… and then highlight some herbs that show promise tackling the virus itself.
+Anyways, we’ll talk about protocols to enhance general immune competence… and then highlight some herbs that show promise with viruses, generally speaking.